-The seminar is organized by Sara Miglietti (Warburg), Tim Addey (Prometheus Trust), Harold Tarrant (University of Newcastle, Australia), Dilwyn Knox (UCL), Daniel Samuel (Warburg PhD), and Peter Singer.
+The seminar is organized by Sara Miglietti (Warburg), Tim Addey (Prometheus Trust), Harold Tarrant (University of Newcastle, Australia), Dilwyn Knox (UCL), and Daniel Samuel (Warburg PhD).

 The readings for each seminar are taken from the following works, in order of appearance:

 - Plato, Complete Works, ed.
 J. M. Cooper with D. S. Hutchinson, with translations by various authors.
 Indianapolis, 1997.

 - Plotinus, transl.
 A. H. Armstrong, vol. 5: Enneads V.1-9, Cambridge Mass., 1984.

 - Proclus, Commentary on Plato’s Republic, transl.
 D. Baltzly, J. Finamore and G. Miles, vol. 2, Cambridge, 2022.